chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P05 Identifying fraud from ENRON dataset/Readme.md

 > First of all I used `scikit-learn's` `MinMaxScaler` to scale the features, as many of the financial and email features varied over different ranges, it was important to scale them so that they are valued evenly.
 There are a few more advantages of feature scaling :<br/>
 1. It makes your training faster.<br/>
 2. It prevents you from getting stuck in local optima.<br/>
-3. SVM and GaussianNB optimization can be done more conveniently.<br/>

 > However a few algorithms like decison trees and random forest are not effected by feature scaling.